Gibby/docker-openldap/README.md

 Verify you can login to the FusionDirectory site and then exit and stop the container.

 ###### Second Run
-Same as before but now you will need to specify a mount for the fusiondirectory.conf file:
+Same as before but now you will need to specify a mount for the fusiondirectory.conf to /etc/fusiondirectory and expose needed ports.
-    --volume /data/fusiondirectory/config:/etc/fusiondirectory

 Something like below:

     docker run \
     --volume /data/slapd/database:/var/lib/ldap \
     --volume /data/slapd/config:/etc/ldap/slapd.d \